 Why remain open if “most educated people” aren’t?

-If these brillant men were open to transcendence, then whatever “most educated people” may or may not think, it seems reasonable to maintain an open mind.
+If they were open to transcendence, then whatever “most educated people” may espouse, it’s at least reasonable to maintain an open mind.
 Here are Spitzer’s four physicists in the order he offers them, with additions from my own research.

 Albert Einstein: “I am not an atheist.”

 Einstein is the most famous name on Spitzer’s list.
 The theoretical physicist and “father of the general theory of relativity, the comprehensive theory of the macroscopic universe” possessed such an exceptional mind that his name is synonymous with “genius.”

 Einstein did not believe in a personal God, but he did believe in a “superior mind that reveals itself in the world of experience.”
 Einstein called this superior mind “my conception of God.”

 To be clear, Einstein’s religious/philosophical journey is wide-ranging and studded with quotable one-liners both religious believers and agnostics could employ in support of their position.